MetaMask/templated-gator-7715/README.md

 ## Application Flow

-This template demonstrates a complete ERC7715 delegation flow:
+This template demonstrates a complete ERC-7715 flow:

 1. **Create Session Account**: Users can create a session account that will be used to redeem permissions.
 2. **Grant Permissions**: Users can grant ERC-7715 permissions to the session account.